Krymancer/cpp-template/README.md

     make run

 ## Hint
-if you have not instaled you can istal degit and use:
+If you have installed, you can use (degit)[https://github.com/Rich-Harris/degit] and setup this a project like this

     degit krymancer/cpp-template <projectname>